-If your tax situation involves any side jobs, rental income, or other considerations, you'll need to use one of the other software versions.
+If your tax situation involves any side jobs, rental income, or other considerations, you'll likely need to use one of the more advanced software versions.

 Deluxe Tax Software

 The next step up is a deluxe version, which offers help with preparing taxes that include itemized deductions or other expenses you can write off.
-The software will search for tax breaks based on whether you own a house, made a donation to charity, paid for schooling, paid state and local taxes, or were the victim of a theft, to name a few possible deductions.
+Unlike basic software that sticks to standard, simple tax situations, deluxe software will search for tax breaks based on unique situations such as whether you own a house, made a donation to charity, paid for schooling, paid state and local taxes, or were the victim of a theft.

-Taxpayers who earned money from rental income or gains on their investments will want to upgrade to a premier- or premium-level package to handle those concerns.
-Premium or premier tax software can even import your investment information, calculate cost basis and handle cryptocurrency gains and losses.
+Taxpayers who earned significant income from complicated situations, such as rental income or investment gains, will want to upgrade to even higher-tier tax software levels.
+TurboTax calls this the "Premier" service, while H&R Block refers to it as "Premium."
+Premium or premier tax software can import your investment information, calculate cost basis, and handle cryptocurrency trading.

 Self-Employed Tax Software

-State returns aren't always included with tax software for federal returns.
-Before you buy tax software, verify whether the price includes a state return, or find out if your state offers free online returns.
+State returns, for example, aren't always included with tax software for federal returns.
+Before you buy tax software, verify whether or not the sticker price includes a state return.
+If it doesn't, check to see whether your state offers free online returns.